 - Fill a sink with cold water, or the bath if the coat is too large to fit in the sink.

-- Add a liquid detergent designed for washing wool, like Persil Silk & Wool.
+- Add a gentle liquid detergent, like Persil Non-Bio Liquid.
 Read the product label on the bottle for dosage instructions beforehand.

 - Place the coat in the soapy water and swish it around gently.
 Let the coat soak for 5 minutes.